3 Fluoride Sources You Should Monitor for Your Family’s Dental Health

 - Your toothpaste.
 Many toothpaste brands contain fluoride due to its efficacy in strengthening teeth and reducing cavities.
 However, fluoride that’s swallowed builds up rapidly in the body.
 As young children swallow more toothpaste than older kids and adults, they can build up a level of fluoride high enough to cause enamel fluorosis.
 Kids under 2 should have only a fraction of a pea-sized amount of toothpaste, while older kids can have a pea-sized amount.

-See us at Tamborello Dentistry when you need a dentist to make sure your smile is its best at any age!
+See us at Tamborello Dentistry when you need a dentist to make sure your smile is at its best at any age!
 We offer comprehensive dentistry, including a full range of pediatric dental services.